Look at the Merge Confidence badges before merging to:

-Merge Confidence identifies and flags undeclared breaking releases based on analysis of test and release adoption data across WhiteSource Renovate’s early-adopting user base.
-The new feature was created to help users avoid the pain of un-mergeable Pull Requests or worse -- a broken dependency in production.
+Merge Confidence finds and flags undeclared breaking releases.
+It analyzes test and release adoption data across WhiteSource Renovate’s early-adopting user base.

-- Adoption: The percentage of this library's users (within Renovate) which are using this release
+- Adoption: The percentage of this package's users (within Renovate) which are using this release

-- Passing: The percentage of updates which had successful test results for this update
+- Passing: The percentage of updates which have passing tests for this package

 - Confidence: The confidence level for this update